 | Railroad Injury Checklist

 Fill out Railroad Injury Report listing unsafe work conditions and/or unsafe equipment.

-Do not check any boxes on the injury report that admits fault on your part or admits you could have done something to prevent your injury.
+Do not check any boxes on the injury report that indicate you admit fault on your part or that admit you could have done something to prevent your injury.